SQL Mixed Mode Authentication Enable: Challenges & Best Practices

 3. Mixed Mode Authentication in SQL: With the SQL mixed mode authentication enable, users are capable of logging into their respective servers using any of these authentication modes.
 The mixed mode authentication in SQL Server is beneficial in various situations, as it allows users to choose the authentication mode according to their convenience.

-We are now aware of these authentication modes; hence, let’s move to understanding the steps for implementing mixed mode authentication in SQL Server.
+We are now aware of these authentication modes; hence, let’s move to understanding the SQL Server mixed authentication mode configure steps for implementing mixed mode authentication in SQL Server. the method we are going to discuss includes SQL Server Management Studio enable mixed mode authentication before and after installation.

 SQL Mixed Mode Authentication Enable: Steps and Implementation

 We will now take a look at the steps that will allow the users to enable the mixed authentication mode in SQL Server.
-Here, we will consider both situations for setting up the mixed mode method, one during the installation of SQL Server and the next one after the installation of SQL Server.
+Here, we will consider both situations for setting up the mixed mode method, one during the installation of SQL Server and the next one SQL Server enable mixed mode authentication after installation of SQL Server.

 Situation 1: Set up Mixed Authentication While Installing the SQL Server Environment

-When a user is installing the setup, they are required to choose an authentication mode during the process.
+When a user is installing the setup, they are required to choose an authentication mode during the SQL Server mixed authentication mode configure process.
 The SQL Server Installation Wizard asks the users to choose the authentication mode while displaying the available modes.
 Now, the user has to follow the given steps for setting up the mixed mode authentication in SQL Server.

 1. From the provided modes, choose the Mixed Mode Authentication (Windows Authentication and SQL Server Authentication).